Last updated: 03/2020

 - Based on data from 2016–2018, one of the 22 eastern ozone nonattainment areas (Columbus, OH) now shows concentrations below the level of the 2015 standard.

 Ozone pollution – also known as smog – forms when NOₓ and volatile organic compounds (VOCs) react in the presence of sunlight.
 Major anthropogenic sources of NOₓ and VOC emissions include electric power plants, motor vehicles, solvents, and industrial facilities.
 Meteorology plays a significant role in ozone formation and hot, sunny days are most favorable for ozone production.
 For ozone, EPA and states typically regulate NOₓ emissions during the summer when sunlight intensity and temperatures are highest.

 In 1979, EPA established NAAQS for 1-hour ozone at 0.12 parts per million (ppm), or 124 parts per billion (ppb).
 In 1997, a more stringent 8-hour ozone standard of 0.08 ppm (84 ppb) was finalized, revising the 1979 standard.
 CSAPR was designed to help downwind states in the eastern United States achieve the 1997 ozone NAAQS.
-Based on extensive scientific evidence about ozone’s effects on public health and welfare, EPA strengthened the 8-hour ozone standard to 0.075 ppm (75 ppb) in 2008, and further strengthened the 8-hour NAAQS for ground-level ozone to 0.070 ppm (70 ppb) in 2015.
-EPA revoked the 1-hour ozone standard in 2005 and also recently revoked the 1997 8-hour ozone standard in 2015.
+Based on extensive scientific evidence about ozone’s effects on public health and welfare, EPA strengthened the 8-hour ozone standard to 0.075 ppm (75 ppb) in 2008.
+Finalized in 2016, the CSAPR Update was designed to help downwind states meet and maintain the 2008 ozone NAAQS.
+EPA further strengthened the 8-hour NAAQS for ground-level ozone to 0.070 ppm (70 ppb) in 2015.
+EPA revoked the 1-hour ozone standard in 2005 and more recently revoked the 1997 8-hour ozone standard in 2015.